mishoboss/terminus-snippets/README.md

 # terminus-quick-cmds

-Quick commands for terminus
+Quick commands for terminus.
+This plugin has been originally created by [@Domain](https://github.com/domain)

 # Shortcuts

 The default shortcut for opening the Quick Commands menu is `Alt+Q` for Windows.

-Sorry everyone, I am not using terminus anymore, this project is abandoned, feel free to fork.